 Tuition and Administrative Mandatory Fees for Students in a Tuition Cohort

 For students in a tuition cohort, the institution guarantees tuition and total administratively controlled mandatory fees will be the same for the five-year period that extends from the summer term that begins the definition of the cohort and ends with spring term, 20 terms later (see table below).
 Tuition charged during the regular academic year will be locked for the five-year period.

 Tuition charged during the five-year period for summer term will also be locked, however, the summer tuition rates will be locked at a set discount from academic year rates.
 Similarly, rates for each administratively controlled mandatory fee will be locked for the five-year period.
-The schedule of which administratively controlled mandatory fees are assessed to a student each term, will vary, based on whether a student is studying on the Eugene campus or another location.
+Administratively controlled mandatory fees will vary based on whether a student is studying on the Eugene campus or another location.

 Students studying in Portland have access to Portland State University’s (PSU’s) Health Service and are assessed the PSU Health Service fee instead of the UO Health Service Fee.
 The PSU Health Service Fee rates are not locked for the five-year period and will vary each year based on the specific rate structure set by Portland State University.
 Differential tuition is included in this guaranteed tuition structure.
 Laboratory and course fees are not included in the guaranteed tuition structure.

 For each additional year a student in the tuition cohort remains enrolled beyond the five-year guarantee, tuition and administrative mandatory fees will revert to the tuition and fee levels of the next tuition cohort.